shawlu95/Beyond-LeetCode-SQL/Interview/01_Facebook_Advertiser_Status/README.md

 8 rows in set (0.00 sec)
 ```

 __Step 2.
 Insert new advertiser.__ Note that we missed the new user.
-To find the new user, left join *DailyPay* with *Advertizer*.
+To find the new user, left join *DailyPay* with *Advertiser*.
 If there is no match on the right, the user is new.

 ```
 INSERT INTO